stormboy/dfx-api-client-cpp/BUILDING.md

+# Building

-# Build Environment Setup
+## Environment Setup

 This package relies on the dependency management from [Conan](https://conan.io/) and the [CMake](https://cmake.org/) build system.
 It needs *both* Conan and CMake to build the library, but can be built by either Conan or CMake.
 Deciding if Conan or CMake should build the library is related to how you will consume the library.
-You can also optionally install [Just](https://github.com/casey/just) to simplify some build steps.
+We also recommend that you use [Just](https://github.com/casey/just) to automate the build steps.

 Conan is a tool for managing C++ dependencies and if you are writing an application which depends on this library and is using Conan already, it is